jbarbaro/RCourse/chapter2.md

 ---
-title       : Indexing with Data Frames description : This chapter explores the four main ways of indexing data frames in R attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf
+title       : Indexing with Data Frames description : This chapter explores the three main ways of indexing data frames in R. We will look at indexing with a column name using the "$" notation, indexing using square bracket notation and indexing using attach. attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf